BUMETCS673/project-team-5/doc/Readme.md

-This folder contains all required documents, including SPPP, SDD, STD, meetingminutes and progressreport
+This folder contains all required documents, including SPPP, SDD, STD, meeting minutes and progressreport

-doc/CS673_SDD_team5:
+ doc/CS673_presentation2_team5:
+	Slide show explaining our project features and automatic testing

+doc/CS673_SDD_team5 (Updated):
 	Document going into detail on our design and architecture of the code.
-Along with some early UI designs
+Along with some early UI designs.

-doc/CS673_STD_team5:
+doc/CS673_STD_team5 (Updated):
-	Document going into detail on Testing strategies and what we have tested thus far.
-In the future we will add automatica testing and better ways to grab our metrics on code coverage
+	Document going into detail on Testing strategies and what we have tested thus far including automatic and manual testing.

 doc/CS673_SPPP_team5 (Updated):
 	Document going into detail on each role, requirement, management plan and Quality assurance plan that our team has come up with